 E-commerce businesses may look fancy on the outside, but they require a lot of work.
 It does seem very easy to go to Shopify or Bigcommerce and set up your online store within an hour.

-Running an e-commerce-based business is a huge challenge itself.
+Running an e-commerce-platform is a huge challenge itself.
 Things start to look overwhelming when social media marketing comes along.
 Some e-commerce business owners, especially starters find it difficult to juggle various things simultaneously.

 Our job is to help you navigate so that you could understand how doable social media marketing is and why it’s worth giving your time.
 Need a theme for your eCommerce site?
 Check out the WordPress marketplace theme by Wbcom Designs.

 According to a survey conducted by Buffer and Social Chain, 58.8% marketers and business owners admitted that social media is important to their overall marketing strategy, whereas 30.5% believed that social media is somewhat important to their marketing strategy.
 And the rest of the respondents thought either they are uncertain or social media isn’t important for their marketing strategy.

 We’ll dig deeper into social media marketing for e-commerce businesses so that you could see the bigger picture and make decisions that bring more sales, engagement, and revenues for you.

 Let’s not forget, if you’re a beginner, maybe you haven’t figured out the products and categories of your e-store yet, and if that’s the case, you must get that done first.
 Once you finish off the basic setup, the next most important thing would be social media management.
 We’ll try to walk you through different areas of social media marketing so that you could create a road map for your social media marketing campaign.

 In case, you aren’t sure what social media marketing is, we got this covered for you.